Lately, my customer support inbox, social media, and just about every public-facing place I have is filled with the same question over and over again.

 But that’s just me.
 Capture One tends to have a very “pro” following.
 I believe it’s for a working studio professional.
 High end fashion and commercial photographers love it (it’s got some of the best tethering support around).
 And if you look at their website, the very top of it says “Capture One Pro is the Professionals’ choice in imaging software”.
 It is indeed pro-quality software.
 Just keep in mind, along with that comes the complexity and learning curve.
 So if you’ve found LR to be intimidating, then I don’t think C1 is for you.
 But if you’ve mastered LR (and don’t care to use it anymore), and you have that refined “eye” I was talking about, then C1 could be your alternative.

 It also has some great presets and styling choices.
-But it doesn’t have ANY layering capability – meaning you can’t cant layer images on top of one another and control them separately.
-So if that’s important to you, then you’re going to end up buying another program as well.
+But it doesn’t have layers – meaning you can’t can’t layer multiple images on top of one another, and control them separately.
+Yes, they do have something that they call “Layers”, but it’s no different than adding multiple Local Adjustments like you can in LR and most other raw editors.
+When most people think of layers, they think of being able to layer multiple images on top of each other, and use various tools to select and blend them together.
+So if true “Layers” is something that’s important to you, then you’re going to end up buying another program as well.

 Is There An Easy Way to Switch From Lightroom?